-The only good thing about travelling in the low season is your safari will definitely cost less and you are likely to enjoy classy services for discounted rates.
-Besides the price factor, i don’t see any good about travelling in the low season.
+The only good thing about traveling in the low season is your safari will definitely cost less and you are likely to enjoy classy services for discounted rates.
+Besides the price factor, i don’t see any good about traveling in the low season.

 The High Season